The old classic!

 The problem with this is it leaves newer players playing levels that are years old and not as fun or exciting as the newer levels.

-Some of the older episodes feel like a chore to get though as not many changes and nothing new is introduced.
+Some of the older episodes feel like a chore to finish.
+Because little changes and nothing new is introduced.

 At the time of this review, there were over 6000 levels!
 At level 861, I had only completed about 14% of the total levels in this game.